Egypt president sweeps out army rulers

 ElBaradei, a former U.N. diplomat who has been critical of both the Brotherhood and the army, wrote: "With military stripped of legislative authority and in absence of parliament, president holds imperial powers.
 Transitional mess continues."

-However, a member of the Supreme Constitutional Court signaled the potential for yet another legal challenge as Egypt's leaders make up a new politic system on the hoof.
+However, a member of the Supreme Constitutional Court signalled the potential for yet another legal challenge as Egypt's leaders make up a new politic system on the hoof.

 Noting Mursi had torn up the very constitutional document under which he himself was sworn in, the court's Tahany El-Gebaly told state-owned news portal Ahram Online: "A president has no power to abrogate a constitution, even a temporary one."